School Mental Health

 *NEW* Classroom WISE

-• (Well-Being Information and Strategies for Educators) is a FREE 3-part training package that assists K-12 educators in supporting the mental health of students in the classroom.
-Developed by the Mental Health Technology Transfer Center (MHTTC) Network in partnership with the National Center for School Mental Health, this package offers evidence-based strategies and skills to engage and support students with mental health concerns in the classroom.
+- Classroom WISE (Well-Being Information and Strategies for Educators) is a free three-part training package that helps K–12 educators support student mental health in the classroom.
+Developed by the Mental Health Technology Transfer Center (MHTTC) Network in partnership with the National Center for School Mental Health, it offers evidence-based strategies and skills to engage and support students with mental health concerns.

-• From the Mental Health Technology Transfer Center Network
+- From the Mental Health Technology Transfer Center (MHTTC) Network.

 *NEW* Montana ACEs & Resilience Resources

-• A webpage hosted by the University of Montana, compiled in partnership with the OPI by the Montana State Health Improvement Plan (SHIP) Healthy Mothers, Babies, and Youth Workgroup
+- Webpage hosted by the University of Montana, compiled in partnership with the OPI by the Montana State Health Improvement Plan (SHIP) Healthy Mothers, Babies, and Youth Workgroup.

-• Earn up to 10 renewal units training-by-request.
+- Earn up to 10 renewal units with training by request.
 Contact Tina Eblen for details.

-• Kognito Simulation on the OPI Teacher Hub
+- Kognito simulation on the OPI Teacher Learning Hub.

-Overcoming ACEs in MT Schools: Childhood Trauma and Its Impact on Learning
+Overcoming ACEs in Montana Schools: Childhood Trauma and Its Impact on Learning

-Trauma-informed, Restorative in Practice School Handbook Case Vignettes
+Trauma-Informed, Restorative in Practice School Handbook Case Vignettes (PDF)

 Trauma-Sensitive Schools Training Package